IrisGuan24/IrisGuan.github.io/_pages/mylife.md

 {% include base_path %}

-When Iris is not at college, she is an experience seeker

-Outside of research, she spends much time daydreaming and
+When Iris is not at college, she spends time daydreaming, travelling, swimming and singing in the community choir.